audrasmi/RFFLSCAD/shapes.scad.md

 ## sparse\_strut3d()
-Makes an open rectangular strut with X-shaped cross-bracing, designed with 3D printing in mind.
+Makes an open rigid strut with X-shaped cross-bracing, designed with 3D printing in mind.

 Arg         | What it does
 ----------- | -----------------------------------